Downtown Hong Kong becomes battleground as night falls

 As peaceful family protesters finished making origami paper cranes in Chater Garden, a cricket pitch in colonial days, activists began throwing petrol bombs on the streets, in front of the headquarters of HSBC and the Hong Kong base for the Bank of China.

 Police again responded with tear gas on what was the 22nd straight weekend of protests.
-Activists later set fire to an entrance of the MTR metro’s Central station, daubing graffiti on the glass walls, and vandalized a station one stop to the west.
+Activists later set fire to an entrance of the MTR metro’s Central station, and smashed glass walls with bricks at another.

-“Some masked rioters vandalized shops and committed arson.
-Some even placed nails on the roads threatening the safety of all road users,” police said in a statement.
+“Some masked rioters vandalized shops and committed arson,” police said in a statement.

 Activists blocked streets and set fire to plastic barricades, the acrid smell mixing with the tear gas, and ripped at least two telephone booths out of the ground.